 1. Turbidity less than 40 units:

 It is essential to allow samples to come to room temperature before analysis.
 Mix the sample to thoroughly disperse the solids.
 Wait until air bubbles disappear then pour the sample into the turbidity meter tube.
-Now, read turbidity value in NTU directly from instrument display or from the appropriate calibration curve.
+Now, read turbidity value in NTU directly from the instrument display or from the appropriate calibration curve.

 2. Turbidity exceeding 40 units:

-For example, if 5 same volumes of distilled water added to the turbid sample, and the diluted sample showed turbidity of 30 units, then the turbidity of the original sample was 180 units.
+For example, if 5 same volumes of distilled water were added to the turbid sample, and the diluted sample showed turbidity of 30 units, then the turbidity of the original sample was 180 units.

 Nephelometric Turbidity Units (NTU) = A(B + C) / C

 A = Turbidity of diluted sample, B = Volume of diluted sample (ml)

 For undiluted sample For diluted sample